GameObject-Studios/PyPokedex/README.md

 # Source code for PyPokédex by Kyle Pummell

-I created this project as practice of my learning of Python programming.
+I created this project as practice of my learning of Python programming.<br>
-Topics covered include:
+    Topics covered include:<br>
         - Creating a GUI application using the Tkinter library
         - Reading from a file
         - Accessing and manipulating .CSV data
         - Displaying images using Tkinter
         - Using custom fonts in a Tkinter application
         - Updating data shown in various labels on Tkinter GUI
         - Building an executable using pyinstaller
         - Web scraping, APIs and creating images from raw text data

 Fonts:
 To use the fonts provided in the 'Fonts' folder, they must be properly installed.